dataloop-ai/dtlpy-documentation/tutorials/data_management/Item & User Metadata/chapter.md

 item.metadata['user']['MyListKey'].append(3)
 # update and reclaim item
 item = item.update()
+# Look at an items' metadata section (in platform or download the item's JSON) and review the USER section to see the values
 ```
 ## Upload Items and Annotations Metadata
 You can upload items as a table using a pandas data frame that will let you upload items with info (annotations, metadata such as confidence, filename, etc.) attached to it.